JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  aboutme.md
 NOTE:  Carries the 2027 timeline and the roles you want.
 TEXT:
 I am expecting to finish my PhD in spring 2027.
 My work sits at the intersection of research, law, and policy, and I am interested in positions across <strong>academia, industry, and government</strong> where that combination is an asset.
-If you are working on AI safety for young people, children's privacy, or AI governance for minors, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
+If you are working on children's privacy, youth AI safety, or AI governance for minors, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.

 ---